Be3N2/Timestamp-Microservice/README.md

 Simple node app that returns both unix and natural time after being queried with one or the other, thus being a simple converter between them.
+This project was made and updated with glitch, here is the link: https://timestampcallback.glitch.me/

 First project I have made using both node and express.
 Huge thanks to Daniel Shiffman and his wonderful youtube tutorial